Corey M. Abramson

 One recurrent thread across my projects is charting how culture — shared meanings, motivations, and strategies — connect past and present in a variety of real world contexts.
 I have written theoretically oriented works examining how 'competing' models of culture can provide analytical insights in contexts that vary on socio-historical and temporal scales .
 I later empirically elaborated these models—which draw on insights from diverse disciplines including sociology, cognitive science, medical anthropology, and biology (with Cicourel)—in The End Game.

 My current book project both extends this line of inquiry and helps interweave the threads from my prior projects.
-I draw upon two-decades of my participant observation research from diverse social settings in which the human body plays a central role.
-Sites of observation include senior living, cancer centers, cage-fighting gyms, weight-loss programs, dementia facilities, and bars.
-The book combines data-science visualizations of cross-case patterns with ethnographic narrative to provide insights into the interconnections between American inequality and its “bodily cultures.”
+I draw upon two-decades of participant observation research from diverse social settings in which the human body plays a central role to provide insights into the co-constitution of unequal health and social stratification in America.
+For related work, see Li, Dohan, and Abramson, “Temporal Misalignment and Unequal Agency: What Terminal Cancer Patients Teach Us about Time and Inequality,” American Sociological Review 91(4):545–571.

 Methodology

 Examining complex issues, with large data sets, across diverse cases, has provided opportunities to work on methodological issues.
-This work has two main strands: (1) articulating the value of methodological pluralism (c.f.
-Beyond the Case, co-edited with Neil Gong) and (2) developing strategies for integrating computational social science techniques to improve scalability transparency, and replicability for multi-site projects (with the Medical Cultures Lab).
-Most recently, this has included hybrid machine learning approaches (c.f. a new piece with Zhuofan Li is in Socius).
+This work has two main strands: (1) articulating the value of methodological pluralism (e.g. Beyond the Case, co-edited with Neil Gong) and (2) developing strategies for integrating computational social science techniques to improve scalability transparency, and replicability for multi-site projects (with the Medical Cultures Lab).
+Most recently, this has included hybrid machine learning approaches (e.g. with Zhuofan Li is in Socius).
+Youecent methodological work using machine learning, natural language processing, and AI to scale team-based research with in-depth ethnographic data in a systematic way includes Abramson, Prendergast, Li, and Dohan, “Qualitative Research in an Era of Artificial Intelligence: A Pragmatic Approach to Data Analysis, Workflow, and Computation,” Annual Review of Sociology 52(1):35–61, and the Contexts essay “From Carbon Paper to Code: Crafting Sociology in an Age of AI.”
+You can see some tools and more info on my lab group GitHub page .